apes together strong. Apes Together Strong. APES TOGETHER STRONG!

 Matt Reeves returns after directing Dawn, and it’s a great thing he came back to the franchise.
 His direction is absolutely beautiful.
 He ties moments back from the last two films and even the older films as well.
 Even before watching the film, I’m excited to see what he can do with The Batman.
 Since he co-wrote this with Mark Bomback, it becomes unconventional throughout as it takes unexpected turns.
 It gravities to that emotional pull that actually makes you care about these apes.

 What I love about each film is that the story is drastically different from the other.
 Each movie takes place years later in a new location.
 And mainly what made Wars important is that there’s a more central focus on the apes this time.
 Because most people notice that in the last two films, it goes back and forth on the humans whether it’s James Franco or Jason Clarke, and it backtracks the focus on the apes’ storyline.
-A large majority of the film is really on the apes which is a good thing.
+A large majority of the film is really on the apes, which is something I can very much appreciate.

 Whenever any amount of action happens, it’s captivating.
 From the first opening sequences to the last, you do not want to fight against the apes.
 There isn’t much action as some would think but it was enough to really be engaged in the complex story.

-The cinematography by Michael Seresin was beautiful which I can’t tell what was real and not.
+The cinematography by Michael Seresin was beautiful as with any movie surrounding by visuals, I can’t tell what was real and not.
 But it looks stunning.

-Michael Giacchino’s score was also fascinating as there are certain scenes that are carried on with the music and it’s mesmerising because it can express a scene without anyone talking.
+Michael Giacchino’s score was also fascinating as there are certain scenes that are carried on with the music and it’s mesmerizing because it can express a scene without anyone talking.

 Besides Caesar, there is better character development in this.
 Maurice, the Bornean orangutan, is just an amazing character and the connection he shares with this mute girl, Nova (Amiah Miller) was honestly special.
 She doesn’t have any line of dialogue at all, but Miller’s performance is what I call brave.
 Steve Zahn as “Bad Ape” could’ve have been an annoying character because of the way he looks and he could’ve ruined the movie.
 But he didn’t.
 He reminded me of Dobby from Harry Potter in a good way.
 He provided the comic relief that actually worked and it didn’t feel forced at all.